codelabspro/engine-guides/README.md

-## Welcome to the Famous Engine prose guides repo!
+## Welcome to the [Famous Engine](https://famous.org/learn) prose guides repo!

+**For the [Famous Framework](https://famous.org/framework) prose guides check out the repo here: [github.com/Famous/engine-guides](https://github.com/Famous/engine-guides)**

-We've exposed this content so that you can help us provide more accurate and comprehensive learning resources.
+We've exposed this content so that you can help us provide more accurate and refined learning resources.
 This repo contains all of the raw Markdown content for the [famous.org/learn](https://famous.org/learn) section of the website.
+Note that Tutorials are broken into their own folders and the prose guidesare located in the root directory of this repo.

-While this repo does not expose any of the website's markup, feel free to file issues here about broken links or inconsistencies with the famous.org website in general.
-The main goal here is to provide a better and improved learning experience for the community.
+_While this repo does not expose any of the website's markup, feel free to file issues here about broken links or inconsistencies with the famous.org website in general._

- Note that Tutorials are broken into thier own folders, while the prose guides are located in the root directory of this repo.
-For the Famous Framework prose guides check out the repo here: [github.com/Famous/framework-guides](https://github.com/Famous/framework-guides)

-## Style tips
+## Style tips intro

-(borrowed from MDN & jQuery documentation)
+In addition to typos and grammatical errors, we encourage the community to let us know if any section is unclear or needs an update, but please leave detailed comments when filling issues about content.

-_The following norms should be followed for new code and existing code that needs cleanup.
-Note that these are only guidelines so there always may always be exceptions to the rules._
+The following guidelines should be followed for new code and existing code that needs cleanup.
+Note that these are only guidelines and there may be some exceptions to the rules.

+## Titles

+All prose should be saved as Markdown (.md).
+Files should begin with the following heading where the file's `title` is listed in title case.

+    ---
+    layout: default
+    title: The Title
+    ---

+Note that there is only one title per page.
+The convention above should be used in place of a title created through a single pound ( `#` ) notation.

+## Subheadings

+In your md files, use two pound signs with a single space for subheadings.
+Only the first letter is capitalized (sentence case).

+     ## Your heading

+Note that while there can be multiple subheadings in a document, there should not be any single pound ( `#` ) headings/subheadings in a document.

 ## Comments accompanying code